Third meeting of The Queen’s Gallery Group at Buckingham Palace

 At the first meeting, the new network had the benefit of wonderful surroundings at the Palace when we met – the day before The Queen’s 90th Birthday.

 The group came together in the South Drawing Room for its second meeting in November 2016, holding a highly innovative discussion on strategic change in the HR agenda in relation to gender diversity.
-We were delighted to be joined by members of the HR team from The Royal Household, by Vice-Admiral Johnstone-Burt, and by Jonathan Marsden, both for the discussion and for the reception that followed.
+We were delighted to be joined by members of the HR team from The Royal Household, by Vice-Admiral Johnstone-Burt CB OBE, and by Jonathan Marsden, both for the discussion and for the reception that followed.
 A second research paper, summarising the work done by the group, was published in May 2017 and presented by the group at the Colloquium that month.
-Both papers were shared with Sir Philip Hampton, Chairman, Hampton-Alexander Review to feed into his Committee’s work on FTSE Women Leaders and improving gender balance on boards.
+Both papers were shared with Sir Philip Hampton, Chair, Hampton-Alexander Review to feed into his Committee’s work on FTSE Women Leaders and improving gender balance on boards.

 The third meeting of The Queen’s Gallery Group marked something of a coming-of-age for the group, as we opted to move away from our focus on the five themes originally identified for discussion, and considered how we might best contribute to a next phase of insight.
 We set out, therefore, to share current thinking, insights and challenges, and to debate how the group might realistically effect change in the future.